LaySoft/ecc_phgp/README.md

 ###Why elliptic curve cryptography is "better" than RSA?

 <ul>
-<li>Elliptic curve mathematics is more complex than RSA, but the keysize is smaller, so the calculations is faster, and consume less power.</li>
+<li>Elliptic curve mathematics is more complex than RSA, but the keysize is smaller, so the calculations are faster, and waste less energy.</li>
 </ul>

 <table border="1" cellspacing="0" cellpadding="10">